 - In the UK, France, and certain older works, the mandatory dress code is a Domino Mask, a black and white striped shirt, a flatcap, and a Thief Bag (often marked "Swag" for extra honesty) slung over the shoulder.
 Note that the black and white stripes are trademark old prisoner dress, implying one is dressing like one has already been caught and jailed.
 An even older variation is to give them a prison uniform covered in arrows (which is still popular with certain children's comics).

-- In North America, expect to see black clothes and either a ski mask or a tuque/beanie.
+- In North America, expect to see black clothes and either a ski mask, a flatcap (sometimes called a newsboy cap in the US) or a tuque/beanie.
 Gloves, a heavy coat and a crowbar are optional, but there's always a ski mask or a beanie.
 This is perceived as being more "realistic", since it actually covers the face.
 Pantyhose is also common.

 - Bandits of old Westerns tend to tie a kerchief so it covers their face from the bridge of the nose down, kind of a homemade balaclava.
 Of course, this didn't look particularly burglar-ish in Real Life — in areas with a lot of dust and wind, everybody wore their kerchiefs like that on especially bad days.

 - Japan has Stealth Clothes, where people trying to be stealthy tie handkerchiefs under their nose.
 They also have ninjas who dress like ninjas, so others will know they are, indeed, ninjas.

 - The Hamburglar from McDonaldland wears a variation on the striped-shirt outfit.

 - A commercial from Canada involves a man coming out of a store and putting on his ski mask because it's so cold, then being promptly arrested by cops who confused him for an actual thief.